-The Politico-Military Unit co-operates closely with law enforcement, security-sector agencies and civil society on the implementation of OSCE commitments and related international standards in Azerbaijan on issues of policing, public-assembly management, counter-terrorism and organized crime, democratic control of armed forces, and combating trafficking in human beings and forced labour.
+The Politico-Military Unit co-operates closely with law enforcement, security-sector agencies and civil society in the implementation of OSCE commitments and related international standards in Azerbaijan on issues of policing, public-assembly management, counter-terrorism and organized crime, democratic control of armed forces, and combating trafficking in human beings and forced labour.

-In close co-operation with the Ministry of Internal Affairs, the Unit promotes good practices of police-public partnership, beneficial police-media relations, crime prevention, road safety and traffic management, prevention of domestic violence and gender mainstreaming through its programme of assistance to the police and other elements of the security sector.
+In close co-operation with the Ministry of Internal Affairs, the Unit promotes best practices of police-public partnership, beneficial police-media relations, crime prevention, road safety and traffic management, prevention of domestic violence and gender mainstreaming through its programme of assistance to the police and other elements of the security sector.
 The Office promotes dialogue and exchanges of best practices between the police and security services of Azerbaijan and other OSCE participating States.
 In recent years, the Office has facilitated co-operation between the police and security services of Azerbaijan and the Czech Republic, France, Germany, Hungary, Turkey, the United Kingdom, and the United States.
 The Office also promotes dialogue and co-operation between the police, media and civil society throughout Azerbaijan.

 The Unit provides training for the Ministry of Internal Affairs’ patrol police, special response units and internal troops in public-assembly management techniques consistent with OSCE human rights commitments and related international good practices.
 These techniques emphasize police use of proportional and measured responses in support of the public's right to peaceful assembly.
 So far, the Unit’s training on public-assembly management has reached over 2,000 members of the police and internal troops in Baku, Ganja, Guba, and the Nakhchivan Autonomous Republic of Azerbaijan.
 In addition, the Unit is developing a series of Azerbaijani-language books that address human rights and fundamental freedoms of armed forces personnel.